 Do you have experience with solar rechargeable power banks?
 If so, I’d love to know what you think about any models you’ve used, what your favorite features are, and what you’d do differently if you manufactured your own!

-The Adventure Frog team also offers a number of additional products for camping, hiking, energy, food and water solutions, and much more.
+The Survival Frog team also offers a number of additional products for camping, hiking, energy, food and water solutions, and much more.
 Check them out if you’re in need of any new gear!